 Sometimes we receive complaints or reports that we have already investigated.
 If that is the case, and we have already considered the potential breaches or risks raised by the information, we will not generally consider this to be a matter which is sufficiently serious for us to investigate.
 However, where a previous investigation has been closed without a formal decision on the facts, and a later report raises substantively new information about the closed investigation or suggests a pattern of similar concerns, we may decide to investigate.
 In certain circumstances we may revive the old investigation too.

 When we consider this stage of the Assessment Threshold Test, we take into account the evidence given to us and that capable of being gathered in support.
 We bear in mind any references to available evidence and what we think we could realistically get from the complainant, the firm or individual complained about, or from any third party.

-We are mindful that some complainants find it difficult to articulate their concerns or have the ability to find the evidence they need.
-Therefore, we always consider carefully if there are lines of investigation we can explore in order to substantiate the concerns.
+We are mindful that some complainants find it difficult to articulate their concerns or find the evidence they need.
+Therefore, we always consider carefully if there are lines of investigation we can explore in order to substantiate serious concerns.